 A pension is simply a form of saving for retirement.
 The idea is that during your working life you contribute towards pensions to ensure you can afford to retire at your chosen retirement age.

 Getting this right requires long-term planning and commitment.
-It also requires regular reviews to ensure your pension and retirement plans are still on track.
+It also requires regular reviews to ensure your pension and retirement plans remain on track.

 The three main categories of pension are: